Acrobat and Accessibility

 Alternative text can be added to all images in the document at one time using a great new feature in Acrobat XI.
 In thesidebar, select .
 The first image in the document will be highlighted and a dialog box will appear with a space to enter the alternative text.
 Enter the appropriate alternative text and press the to move to the next image.

 Convert Scanned Text

 Before you can create a tagged PDF, you must first ensure that the PDF contains real text.
 If it does not, you must either recreate the PDF file (if you have the source document) or convert it to include true text.
 To add this tool, go to the tab and find add .
 Return to the PDF, select in the Tools pane, then in the toolbar above the PDF, select .

 Select Control + 4.
 If the document does not appear in the correct order while in Reflow view, the order of the tags will need to be changed.or

 Read Out Loud

-Read Out Loud is a voice synthesizer that is available in Adobe Reader and Acrobat.
-It allows you to have the content of a PDF document read to you, approximating what a screen reader user might encounter.
+Read Out Loud is a text-to-speech tool that is available in Adobe Reader and Acrobat.
+Because it reads the PDF based on the content order, it should not be used in place of a screen reader for testing.

 "Make Accessible" Action Wizard

 The "Make Accessible" action Wizard in Acrobat XI is a great tool that includes several improvements over version X. It is a helpful way to ensure that you don't miss any steps while making your document accessible.
 It is especially helpful in identifying those easy-to-overlook steps like providing a page title or document language.
 To run the wizard, use thetab to add (it should be visible by default in Acrobat XI), then Open and choose .
 The wizard will then run you through several steps:

 - Add Document Description